INFO6205FinalProject/-INFO_6205_FinalProject_Maven/README.md

 maven struct

 ## New Model
-All test(we use test as our main run method).
+All tests in thread pool(we use test as our main run method).

 TXT read model to read txt file on disk.